Neave Barker traces Mikhail Khodorkovsky’s life, from financial power to a Siberian cell.

 Neave Barker reports from Moscow on the reaction to Khodorkovsky’s guilty verdict.

-On Monday, as police scuffled with demonstrators chanting “Freedom!” outside the Moscow courthouse where the trial has taken place, judge Vladimir Danilkin found the jailed tycoon and his business partner Platon Lebedev guilty of embezzling $27bn worth of oil.
+A judge in the Russian capital has found jailed tycoon Mikhail Khodorkovsky and his business partner Platon Lebedev guilty of embezzling $27bn worth of oil.

-Al Jazeera’s Neave Barker, reporting from the capital, said that a lesser charge involving the theft of shares of an oil company has been dropped.
+Al Jazeera’s Neave Barker, reporting from Moscow, said that a lesser charge involving stealing shares of an oil company has been dropped.

 “All indications are now that the two may well spend another six years in prison, bringing their total period of incarceration to 14 years,” he said.